Students can receive a grant for participating in a traineeship or other study related activities in Europe as long as it is within their study area.

 - Kammarkollegiet Student OUT insurance policy.

-- Information regarding the European Health Insurance Card (EHIC).
+- Information on the European Health Insurance Card

-For questions about exchange studies please contact email@example.com.
+- For questions about exchange studies or freestanding courses through ENLIGHT: email@example.com.

-For questions about Erasmus traineeship, Erasmus for studies or the International Credit Mobility grant please contact firstname.lastname@example.org.
+- For questions about Erasmus traineeship grant, Erasmus grant for studies, Erasmus grant for blended mobility or the International Credit Mobility grant: firstname.lastname@example.org.